liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/07-search-and-indexing/01-enabling-search-and-indexing-for-guestbooks/01-understanding-search-and-inexing-with-lucene.markdown

 documents that match the search query.
 Searching for entities with a search engine, via an index, is faster than searching for entities in the database, and Elasticsearch provides some additional features like relevancy scoring and fuzzy search queries.

 Along with the search engine, Liferay has its own search infrastructure.
-Why does Liferay adds to the existing Elasticsearch API?
+Why does Liferay add to the existing Elasticsearch API?
 There are a few reasons:

 - Ensure indexed documents include the fields needed by @product@ (for example, `entryClassName`, `entryClassPK`, `assetTagNames`, `assetCategories`,